Shirochi-stack/ocrrr/README.md

 # ocrrr

 Batch OCR images to structured text using cloud and local vision models.
-Built for book fans converting screenshots to HTML and EPUB.
+Optimized for novel consoomers.

 ## Features